isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 in the client's messages.
 This forwarding information is carried within the ``service`` parameter of the received command.
-If the ``service`` parameter is not included, or if the parameter is a blank list, the CA will assume that the control command is targeted at the CA itself and will try to handle it on its own.
+If the ``service`` parameter is not included, or if the parameter is a blank list, the CA assumes that the control command is targeted at the CA itself and attempts to respond.

 Control connections over both HTTP and UNIX domain sockets are guarded with timeouts.
-The default timeout value is set to 10 seconds and is not configurable.
+The timeout value is set to 10 seconds and is not configurable.

 This API can be used by external tools to manage and monitor Kea operation.
-An example of such a monitoring tool is ISC Stork.
+An example of such a monitoring tool is ISC's Stork.
 For details, see :ref:`stork`.

 .. _ctrl-channel-syntax: